dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 For content other than text and images, you'll need to build a data package yourself.

-Data packages are represented by the `DataPackage` class, which defines the following properties:
+Data packages are represented by the <xref:Microsoft.Maui.Controls.DataPackage> class, which defines the following properties:

-- `Properties`, of type `DataPackagePropertySet`, which is a collection of properties that comprise the data contained in the `DataPackage`.
+- <xref:Microsoft.Maui.Controls.DataPackage.Properties>, of type `DataPackagePropertySet`, which is a collection of properties that comprise the data contained in the `DataPackage`.
 This property is a read-only property.
 - <xref:Microsoft.Maui.Controls.Image>, of type `ImageSource`, which is the image contained in the `DataPackage`.
-- `Text`, of type `string`, which is the text contained in the `DataPackage`.
+- <xref:Microsoft.Maui.Controls.DataPackage.Text>, of type `string`, which is the text contained in the `DataPackage`.
 - <xref:Microsoft.Maui.Controls.View>, of type `DataPackageView`, which is a read-only version of the `DataPackage`.

 The `DataPackagePropertySet` class represents a property bag stored as a `Dictionary<string,object>`.
 For information about the `DataPackageView` class, see [Process the data package](#process-the-data-package).